-Don't miss Jane Mayer's feature at The New Yorker, just posted online, on little-known story of how PBS's WNET in New York reacted to showing Alex Gibney doc Park Avenue: Money, Power and the American Dream.
-The film did air but see what surrounded it.
+Don’t miss Jane Mayer’s feature at The New Yorker, just posted online, on little-known story of how PBS’s WNET in New York reacted in showing Alex Gibney doc Park Avenue: Money, Power and the American Dream.
+The film did air, but see what surrounded it.

-Problem: It partly focused on the Koch Brothers, with David Koch a major WNET funder.
-So WNET bent over backwards to give him a chance to response even before the doc aired, and also scheduled a roundtable to discuss it.
-Gibney: “They tried to undercut the credibility of the film, and I had no opportunity to defend it....
+Problem: It partly focused on the Koch Brothers, and David Koch is a major, longtime WNET funder.
+So WNET bent over backwards to give him a chance to respond even before the doc aired, and also scheduled a roundtable to discuss it.
+Gibney: “They tried to undercut the credibility of the film, and I had no opportunity to defend it….
 Why is WNET offering Mr. Koch special favors?
 And why did the station allow Koch to offer a critique of a film he hadn’t even seen?
 Money.
 Money talks.”

-And then another documentary realting to the Kochs ran into trouble and lost funding.
+And then another documentary realating to the Kochs ran into trouble and lost funding.

 But Mayer’s conclusion: “In the end, the various attempts to assuage David Koch were apparently insufficient.
 On Thursday, May 16th, WNET’s board of directors quietly accepted his resignation.
 It was the result, an insider said, of his unwillingness to back a media organization that had so unsparingly covered its sponsor.”